TEEMU MÄKI – VIDEO WORKS

 a work in progress, 3. version, 62'20 minutes, 1995

-ot be killed by boredom before it, with the exception that this is a tale I told to myself."
+"...is a COMEDY in four chapters, full of excitement, fear, logic, cruelty, insanity, splendor and gentle beauty, like fairy tales that one tells to one's children, so that they would live till death, and not be killed by boredom before it, with the exception that this is a tale I told to myself."

 (an adaptation of R.W.
-Fassbinder's prologue to his film, Die Dritte Generation)
+Fassbinder's (1945–1982) prologue to his film, Die Dritte Generation)

-Whore and Exploit is about whoredom, about ways in which it is possible to find one's life worth living in a society where everything has a price-tag on it and almost all jobs are forms of prostitution.
+is about whoredom, about ways in which it is possible to find one's life worth living in a society where everything has a price-tag on it and almost all jobs are forms of prostitution.
 Whore and Exploit is also about Athens, ethics, pragmatism, minimalism, humor and about the concept of brotherhood.
 This is the third version.
 The length of it was limited by U-matic cassette's maximum playing time, which was good: I was able to leave the piece to rest for a while.
 I will continue the work later, what I have here is a sort of skeleton and foundation, on top of which a more elaborate thing will be built.
 But, this being a work permanently in progress, I like to show it at this stage too, it's designed so that it's justifiable to do so.

 My growing infatuation with the "work in progress"-form is based on my belief that with this open form it is possible to reach further, than when striving after the ideal of the faultless form of the "finished product".
 "A work in progress" as a method results in pieces that admittedly wobble, lose their composure, but it is precisely through this stuttering flow that I can accidentally express more than in my earlier, formally tight and polished works, like The Good Friday.
 Also I think that the polyphony of means that I'm developing; using very different techniques and modes of expression in a single piece, like in here, automatically results in a more fragmentary approach; that of a work permanently in progress.
 Another factor contributing to my infatuation with this approach is my ridiculously sincere, megalomaniac, attitude towards making works: I refuse to start another piece if it is not absolutely necessary.
 I believe more can be achieved when building on and constantly refining what one has made before.
-This attitude is comparable, if I may say so, to the approach of my true hero, Cecil Taylor, who has during the last 20 years been playing with the same signature themes, attacks, and combinations of instruments, still finding and organically stumbling into new things inside his own playground, which results in music, that not in spite of repetition involved in making it but perhaps because of it, is fresh every time it's heard.
+This attitude is comparable, if I may say so, to the approach of my true hero, Cecil Taylor (1932–), who has during the last 20 years been playing with the same signature themes, attacks, and combinations of instruments, still finding and organically stumbling into new things inside his own playground, which results in music, that not in spite of repetition involved in making it but perhaps because of it, is fresh every time it's heard.

 This work was started at a low point of my life.
 That is where its indifference towards time, its slowness and insistence comes from: it is an attempt to find something, anything, that would still be of any interest to me, it just so happened that this something was in the most dismal and mundane details of life, like dishwater (in my own iconography I refer to this work as the Dishwater Symphony).
-Whore and Exploit is dedicated to Kathy Acker, because of its content, but its formal approach owes more not only to Cecil Taylor, but in my mind, because of its atmosphere, to Morton Feldman and Maria de Alvear, so in a way it is a tribute to them too.
-I also wish to thank Juha-Pekka Hotinen for his inspiring ideas about the importance of the "zero-intensity" as a method in art-making.
+Whore and Exploit is dedicated to Kathy Acker (1947–1997), because of its content, but its formal approach owes more not only to Cecil Taylor, but in my mind, because of its atmosphere, to Morton Feldman (1926–1987) and Maria de Alvear, so in a way it is a tribute to them too.
+I also wish to thank Juha-Pekka Hotinen (1957–) for his inspiring ideas about the importance of the "zero-intensity" as a method in art-making.

 This work is chapter 5 in the ongoing series of film and video works titled Films for Nothing (after Samuel Beckett's prose work Texts for nothing).
 All these works are independent works, but together they are supposed to really resonate and make sense, emotionally too."